-Let’s begin with my favorite part of the blouse and, admittedly is for a lot of women (the back).
-This back neck design is an unusual combination of a traditional pattu (silk) material with a sheer shimmer used to enhance the heavy embroidery.
+Let’s begin with my favorite part of the blouse and, admittedly, it is for a lot of women.
+The back neck design for this pattu saree blouse uses a sheer shimmer material to enhance the heavy embroidery.
 Talk about modern touches and creativity!

 2. Blouse Back Neck With Bow For Silk Saree

 The deeper the blouse, the better it is according to me.
 If loud and gaudy is not your thing, silk sarees are a great option for any occasion.
 They are gorgeous and elegant at the same time.
-Plus, you can play the contemporary card with a back neck like this.
+And you can play the contemporary card with a back neck blouse pattern for a silk saree with this design.
 A large tie-able bow is to die for!

 3. Patch Work Blouse Designs For Cotton/Silk/Chiffon Sarees